Flag of Earth: Olympic Games

 The Olympic Games are the leading international sporting events featuring summer and winter sports competitions in which thousands of athletes from around the world participate in a variety of competitions.
 They are considered the world's foremost sports competition with more than 200 teams, representing sovereign states and territories, participating.
-The Olympic Games are organized by the International Olympic Committee, a non-governmental sports organisation, founded in 1894.
+The Olympic Games are organized by the International Olympic Committee, a non-governmental sports governing body, founded in 1894.

 The Olympic flag depicts five interlocking rings, coloured blue, yellow, black, green, and red on a white field.
 The number of rings represent the five inhabited continents: Europe, Asia, Africa, Oceania, and the Americas, while the six colours were chosen, as each of the colours appears at least once in the flags of every sovereign state on the world.
 The flag proportions of the aspect ratio of the flag height to its width, are equal 2:3.

 The symbol was originally created in 1913 by Pierre de Coubertin, co-founder of the International Olympic Committee.
 It was adopted in 1913, and first hoisted in 1914.
-It officially debuted at the 1920 Summer Olympics in Antwerp, Belgium, and gained popularity and widespread use during the lead-up to the 1936 Summer Olympics in Berlin.
+It officially debuted at the 1920 Summer Olympics in Antwerp, and gained popularity and widespread use during the lead-up to the 1936 Summer Olympics in Berlin.